trnpl/antiparasitoid/code/Fig4/README.md

+# README for code and input data for Figure 4

-# Code to generate Figure 4 from Tarnopol et al. (2026) "Horizontal gene transfer rivals gene duplication as a source of anti-parasitoid immune innovation in the Drosophilidae"
+This folder contains the code and inut data  to generate Figure 4 from Tarnopol et al. (2026) "Horizontal gene transfer rivals gene duplication as a source of anti-parasitoid immune innovation in the Drosophilidae"

 The pgls_input.csv file contains the following data: